Macrolophus caliginosus: Use in biological control

-M. caliginosus is used in Europe in the biological control of whitefly in tomato crops in greenhouses.
+Macrolophus caliginosus is used in Europe in the biological control of whitefly in tomato crops in greenhouses.
 It can survive for some time on its host plants in the absence of insect prey, can feed on pests other than whitefly, and has the additional advantage of being able to move freely from plant to plant.
 Due to a taxonomic revision, the species used in biocontrol is now properly identified as Macrolophus pygmaeus.
 Following its success in Europe, North American growers hoped to import it for biological control.
 However, regulatory authorities are reluctant to issue import permits for non-native generalist predators because of the possibility of them escaping into the wider environment with unintended consequences.
 So a search was undertaken in North America for an indigenous natural enemy for use in greenhouses there, and the mirid Dicyphus hesperus was found suitable to fulfil the role.

 In the Mediterranean area, another mirid bug, Dicyphus tamaninii, occurs naturally and often spontaneously takes up residence in greenhouses growing tomatoes.
 Experiments were undertaken to establish how this and M. caliginosus interact with each other and what level of control of whitefly is established when they are both present in a crop.
 It was found that there was little competition between either the adults or the nymphs and that they did not prey on each other.
 When used alone, D tamaninii was more effective than M. caliginosus in reducing whitefly populations.
 A combination was as effective as either used separately.